konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/ner-ontonotes-fast/index_nb.md

 labels_available = list(set([tag.split('-')[1] for tag in model.tag_dictionary.get_items() if '-' in tag]))
 print(labels_available)

-# Labels for which we want to create Annotations
 labels_names = ['DATE', 'ORG']

-# Labels defined in the Project that match the ones we want
 my_labels = [label for label in my_project.labels if label.name in labels_names]

-# correspondent Label Set IDs
 my_label_sets_ids = [my_label.label_sets[0].id for my_label in my_labels]

 def annotate_document(document, annotations, labels, label_sets_ids):
-    """
-    Create annotations in a document.

-    Based on a list of possible annotations, filter the ones that match with the labels in the project.

-    :param document: document object
-    :param annotations: list of possible annotations
-    :param labels: labels for which the annotations can be created
-    :param label_sets_ids: label sets ids that correspondent to the labels
-    """
     labels_names = [label.name for label in labels]

     for entity in annotations: